DragonSenses/Curiosity/Rust/README_RUST.md

 ### Students

-Rust is for students and those who are interested in learning about systems concepts.
-Using Rust, many people have learned about topics like operating systems development.
-The community is very welcoming and happy to answer student questions.
-Through efforts such as this book, the Rust teams want to make systems concepts more accessible to more people, especially those new to programming.
+ - Rust is suitable for students and those interested in learning about systems concepts.
+ - Many people have used Rust to explore topics like operating systems development.
+ - The Rust community is welcoming and willing to assist students with their questions.
+ - Efforts like this book aim to make systems concepts more accessible, especially for newcomers to programming.

 ### Companies

-Hundreds of companies, large and small, use Rust in production for a variety of tasks, including command line tools, web services, DevOps tooling, embedded devices, audio and video analysis and transcoding, cryptocurrencies, bioinformatics, search engines, Internet of Things applications, machine learning, and even major parts of the Firefox web browser.
+ - Hundreds of companies, both large and small, use Rust in production.
+ - Rust serves various purposes, including command line tools, web services, DevOps, embedded devices, audio/video analysis, cryptocurrencies, bioinformatics, search engines, IoT applications, machine learning, and even parts of the Firefox web browser.

 ### Open Source Developers